What Are The Best Debit Cards For Kids (And Teens)?

 4. Copper Banking For Teens

 Copper Bank prides itself on creating an app and debit card for teens.
-Their focus is built on kids ready to be a part of today’s gig economy.
+Its focus is on kids ready to participate in today’s gig economy.
+The app is excellent for setting up savings goals and tracking spending.

-Here are some of the features of Copper Banking account:
+Here are some of the features of a Copper Banking account:

-- Buy where Mastercard, Google Pay, Apple Pay are accepted
+• Buy where Mastercard, Google Pay, and Apple Pay are accepted

 Learn More: Copper Banking Review: Is this Bank Account For Teens Worth It?